oleks/diku/notes/numerical-exploration-with-gdb/README.md

 These notes use GDB to explore the low-level behaviour of baseline numerical code.
-As a real-world debugger, GDB can give us an honest view of the real-world semantics of numerical computation.
-The hope is that this will give you an introduction to how computers perform numerical operations, as well as serve as a practical introduction to GDB.
+As a real-world debugger, GDB can give us an honest view of the real-world semantics of numerical operations.
+The hope is that this will give you an introduction to how computers perform numerical computation, as well as serve as a practical introduction to GDB.

 GDB can relate each run-time computational step to either (1) a line of source